Last Updated on February 15, 2024 by Louise Carter

-Not surprisingly, these fears can keep you up at night.
-When you’re scared to sleep because of nightmares, being alone or some frightening news, it activates a primitive stress response in you.
-This increases adrenaline levels, thus, elevating your alertness.
-While for some, this may cause trouble falling asleep, for others it may lead to frequent awakenings, resulting in sleep not being restorative or restful.
+This increases adrenaline levels, elevating our alertness.
+For some, this may cause trouble falling asleep.
+For others, it may lead to frequent awakenings, resulting in sleep not being restorative or restful.

-There are effective ways of overcoming scary thoughts and getting quality rest.
-Understanding your fears, managing stress and anxiety, incorporating mindfulness and distraction techniques are all excellent approaches to stop thinking about scary things when trying to sleep.
+Understanding your fears, managing stress and anxiety, and incorporating mindfulness and distraction techniques are effective ways to stop thinking about scary things when trying to sleep.

 The Science of Blocking Out Scary Thoughts